chaos46692/carl-tracy.com/content/media/books-23.md

 ## Some Desperate Glory
 ### _Emily Tesh_
-This is one of the best books I've read in quite a while. <[Stefon](https://www.youtube.com/watch?v=vwm_N2PCUz8) Voice> _It's got everything: a xenophobic death cult, eugenics, reality bending machines, reality do-overs, a gay himbo brother, the obnoxious gay xenocidal nerd, it's got it all!_<\Stefon>.
+This is one of the best books I've read in quite a while.   _It's got everything: a xenophobic death cult, eugenics, reality bending machines, reality do-overs, a gay himbo brother, the obnoxious gay xenocidal nerd, it's got it all!.
 Some folks might find it hard to read.
 The main character Kyr  is obnoxious, homophobic, transphobic and every other kind of phobic you can think of, but it should be remembered - that's _literally the point of the character_.
-She's been raised in
+It's told from Kyr's point of view and she's never known anything other than the cult she was raised in.

 ## Devolution
 ### _Max Brooks_
+Max Brooks wrote "World War Z" which is a fantastic book[^WWZ] about the world after a (near) zombie apocalypse

 ## Translation State
 ### _Ann Leckie_
+Ann Leckie returns to the Radch universe to explore the world of the Presger Translators, which I very much enjoyed since Translator Dlique was one of my favorite characters from the original trilogy.

 ## Starter Villain
 ### _John Scalzi_[^scalzi]